• Home

 Why You'll Love It

-Easy Recipe: There's nothing difficult about this recipe.
+Easy Recipe: And just like my Crawfish Etouffee, there's nothing difficult about this recipe.
 We use simple, basic ingredients and only one pot.

 One Pot One Pan: Traditionally, Hoppin John is served over rice.
 But I love to cook it all in one pot!
 Why?
 Cooking everything in one pot ensures all the delicious spices and flavors are absorbed into the rice.
 This makes a huge different in flavor!